Age of consent in South America: Argentina

-Restrictions apply for sex with adolescents between the ages of 13 and 16 (Argentine Penal Code, Article 120).
+Restrictions apply for sex with people between the ages of 13 and 16 (Argentine Penal Code, Article 120).
 Charges can be brought only after a complaint by the minor, their parent or guardian – (Argentine Penal Code Article 72) (however, the State prosecutes when the minor has no parent or legal guardian, or when the offender is one of them).

 Article 120 combined with Article 119

 The restrictions mentioned above (for ages between 13 and 16) apply whenever someone over 18, taking advantage of the sexual immaturity of the minor or of his/her superiority (preeminencia) with respect to the minor, practices one of the following acts: